StephenThangarajA/TaxPal-Landing-Page/README.md

 Make your changes and commit them: git commit -m 'Add some feature'.
 Push to the branch: git push origin feature-name.
 Submit a pull request.

+## License

+This project is licensed under the MIT License.
+Feel free to use and modify it as needed.

+## 📧 Contact

+For any queries or support, feel free to reach out to the project maintainer, **Stephen Thangaraj**.